ManticoreGamesInc/platform-documentation/docs/scripting/tutorial.md

 coin:rotate_continuous(spin_rotation)
 ```

 Yay, we've got it working!

-Next, let's add a resource collection system so you can pick up the coins.
-Then we'll spawn them all over the map, and will have a timer to pick them up in a limited time, making a game.
+Now if only we could collect these coins...

 ---

-## Pick Up Coins
+## Picking Up Coins

-### Goal
+### Adding a Trigger

-Use the Trigger object to pick up the coin, and display the total of coins on
-the screen.

-* Create a `Trigger` via Object -> Trigger
+1. Create a `Trigger` via Object -> Trigger
-* Put that trigger as a child of the coin and adjust the hitbox via the scale so
+* Put that trigger as a child of the coin
-  it is slightly larger than the coin
+* Adjust the hitbox via the scale so it is slightly larger than the coin
+    * Select the `Trigger` in the hierarchy and press `R` to change to scale mode.
+Drag the handles to adjust the scale

+### Handling Triggers

-* Make a script called `PickupCoin` and put it as the child of the trigger
+Let's make a script called `PickupCoin` and place it as the child of the trigger.
+Delete the script's current code and add the following:
-* Add the following to the script:

 ```lua
 -- When a player hits the coin, increment a resource on the player and remove the coin